Homemade Lasagna is a family favorite and a great way to feed a crowd.

-Tender sheets of pasta, a creamy ricotta cheese filling, and a rich meaty tomato sauce are all topped with more cheese and baked until browned and bubbly.
+In this classic lasagna recipe, sheets of pasta are layered with a cheesy filling, a rich meaty tomato sauce, and more cheese and then baked until bubbly and browned.

-While there are a few steps to this lasagna recipe, it’s easy to make and has so much flavor.
-This dish can be made ahead of time and freezes well either before or after baking!
+While there are a few steps, this lasagna recipe is relatively easy to make and has so much flavor.

 Lasagna Ingredients

 - Meat: I use both Italian sausage and ground beef for great flavor.
-If using all beef, add a ¼ teaspoon of fennel seeds and some Italian seasoning to the meat mixture for flavor.
+If using all beef, add ¼ teaspoon of fennel seeds and some Italian seasoning to the meat mixture for flavor, or make my homemade Italian sausage.

-Spinach (variation): To make a spinach lasagna, squeeze out most of the moisture of defrosted frozen spinach and add it along with the cheese layer.
+Spinach (variation): Spinach is optional but delicious in lasagna.
+For spinach lasagna, thaw 10oz of frozen spinach, squeeze out the moisture, and add it along with the cheese layer.

 How to Make Lasagna

-Homemade lasagna may have a few steps, but each step is easy – and I assure you it’s worth the time; the perfect Italian meal!
-This is a really easy lasagna recipe.
+While homemade lasagna may have a few steps, each step is easy – and I assure you it’s worth the time; the perfect Italian meal!

-- Boil pasta: Cook in a large pot of salted water per the recipe below.
+- Boil pasta: In a large pot of salted water boil lasagna noodles per the recipe below.

 - Prepare meat sauce: Cook sausage and beef with onion and garlic.
-Drain well, add the pasta sauce & simmer it for a few minutes to thicken.
+Drain well, add the pasta sauce (I love this brand) & simmer it for a few minutes to thicken.

 - Combine cheese mixture: Stir the cheese mixture together in a bowl.

-- Layer & bake: Layer the meat sauce and cheese mixture with lasagna noodles and bake until browned and bubbly.
+- Layer & bake: Layer the meat sauce and cheese mixture with lasagna noodles and bake until the top of the lasagna is golden brown.

 How to Layer Lasagna